 The SMC offers a diverse number of publications, appealing to all outdoor enthusiasts.
 These pages present a summary of our offerings, in addition to our annual Journal.
-Click on a book cover image for further information.

 The SMC produces a number of Hillwalkers’ Guides including the best and most popular guides to The Munros and The Corbetts, together with a series of area guidebooks covering all of Scotland.
 In addition to its Scramblers’ Guides it produces the definitive series of Climbers’ Guidebooks covering summer and winter climbing in Scotland.

 The SMC and the Scottish Mountaineering Trust (SMT) also publish books on the Scottish mountain environment, its history and its culture.
 The information provided in these publications is produced for the benefit of Climbers and Hillwalkers and the profits go to the SMT, a registered charity which supports a range of initiatives connected with Scottish mountaineering and Scottish mountain related projects.